-June 30), 2021 De ecember 31, 2020
+Septemb er 30, 2021 l December 31, 2020

-(in millions)
+(in millions))

-Foreign currency exchange-forward contracts (1) (2) \$ 21 \$ 3
+Foreign currency exchange-forward contracts (1)(2) \$ 33 \$ 3

 - (1) Derivative contracts address foreign currency exchange fluctuations for the Euro versus the U.S. dollar.
-These outstanding derivatives are not designated as hedging - instruments and have an original maturity period of 90 days or less.

-The fair value of our outstanding derivatives as of June 30, 2021 was \$1 million and was reported in prepaid expenses and other current assets on our unaudited condensed consolidated balance sheet.
-The fair value of our outstanding derivatives as of December 31, 2020 was not material.
+These outstanding derivatives are not designated as hedging instruments and have an original maturity period of 90 days or less. - (2) The fair value of our outstanding derivatives as of September 30, 2021 and December 31, 2020, respectively, was not material.
 The notional amount of a forward contract is the contracted amount of foreign currency to be exchanged and is not recorded on the balance sheet.

 Counterparties to our outstanding forward contracts consist of major global financial institutions.
 We monitor our positions and the credit ratings of the counterparties involved and, by policy limits, the amount of credit exposure to any one party.
 We do not use derivatives for trading or speculative purposes.
-We were not party to any cash flow, fair value or net investment hedges as of June 30, 2021 or December 31, 2020.
+We were not party to any cash flow, fair value or net investment hedges as of September 30, 2021 or December 31, 2020.